deatrich/linux-home-server/linux-server.md

 Presumably if you let your family and your guests connect to your network, then you would allow them to connect to your Samba server.

-But as always, your internal home network should be protected with at least a strong password for your wireless SSID connections.
+But as always, your internal home network should be well protected with at least a strong password for your wireless SSID connections.

-### Create the data space and assign appropriate permissions.
+## Create the data space and assign appropriate permissions.

-First, visit [Setting Up a Data Area](#data-area) in the appendix so that you create a data area.
+First, visit [Setting Up a Data Area](#data-area) in the appendix to find out how to create your data area.

 Always use a sub-directory inside the data area to begin any new project.
 One of the advantages is that the [lost+found][lAf] directory does not become